lithograph imagining Patrick Henry's Liberty or Death speech in Richmond, March 23, 1775

 Henry's wide Sarah had died at Scotchtown in 1775, while suffering mental illness (perhaps post-partum depression after the birth of their last child, Edward, in 1771).
-On his later travels as governor between Williamsburg and Scotchtown, Henry "called at" the plantation of Nathaniel Dandridge and courted one of his young daughters, a granddaughter of Governor Spottswood.
-He married Dorothea ("Dolly") in 1777 and considered retiring to the area near his brother-in-law, William Christian, but they lived primarily in the Governor's Palace built by Governor Spottswood in Williamsburg in the early 1700's.
+On his later travels as governor between Williamsburg and Scotchtown, Henry "called at" the plantation of Nathaniel Dandridge and courted one of his young daughters, a granddaughter of Governor Spotswood.
+He married Dorothea ("Dolly") in 1777 and considered retiring to the area near his brother-in-law, William Christian, but they lived primarily in the Governor's Palace built by Governor Spotswood in Williamsburg in the early 1700's.

 Cornwallis came near Leatherwood during his chase of the Continentals under Nathaniel Greene through the Carolinas.
-Greene retreated across the Dan River, then moved south again and defeated Cornwallis at Guilford Court House - 40 miles from Partrick Henry's new home.
+Greene retreated across the Dan River, then moved south again and defeated Cornwallis at Guilford Court House - 40 miles from Patrick Henry's new home.

 Henry was at Leatherwood when Cornwallis was cornered at Yorktown and surrendered on October 19, 1783.